PHotographer

 Board of Directors

-Cher Cornett, Found and Past President,
+Cher Cornett, Founder and Past President,

 Associate Professor, ETSU Digital Media, Johnson City, TN